oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you run the `start.sh` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

-1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed.
+1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed (Note: you can check this by running `python --version`).

 2. Install setuptools (which is needed to install coverage, which checks test coverage for the Python code) and pip (which is needed to install numpy).
 To do this, open the terminal and run: